SMS Sembrong: Hostels

 SASEM hostels have the capacity to house 896 students.
 There are only two blocks, one for girls and one for boys.
 There are at least 56 rooms in each hostels and each room have the capacity to house 8 students.
 There are two restrooms in each floors.
 The room allocations are according to levels and houses.
 The prefects would get a whole floor to themselves and the rest of the students would be distributed according to their houses.
 Each room would consists members of the same house but different forms.
 It has change due to COVID-19 that each room consists of members of the same class to prevent spreadnees of the virus.

-Academic achievements

-Even though SASEM is a new school, but it has shown tremendous progress.
-The school ranked highly in SBP list for both PMR and SPM achievements in 2013.
-A total of 37 students acquired 9As in SPM.
-The best achievements on subjects are History, Pendidikan Islam and Mathematics.

-In 2019, a total of 63 students successfully acquired straight As in PT3, an achievement for the school throughout the school's history.
-It is a record for the school's achievement for the examination currently.

-Houses

-SASEM has four houses, like every other SBP in Malaysia, it follows the house system as a main culture for SBP Lifestyle.
-The four houses are as follows;